Kathybui732/pd-career-journal/career_journal/mod_3/week_1.md

 Fill out the fields with your Name and Email and the promo code Turing2005 Upload your resume
 Based on the feedback you received from CV Compiler, what updates will you make to your resume?
+I need more keywords in my resume.
+I also need to fix the tense of writing.

 ##Set up your Turing Alumni Portfolio:
 Log in with the link you got in your email.
 Going forward, log in at alumni.turing.io/user